MartinSchobben/PAGES/README.md

 ## Data sources

-The study on the Triassic–Jurassic (\~201 Million years before present) boundary section of Bonenburg (Germany) and Kuhjoch (Austria) by Schobben et al. (2019) is used as the example material for this course.
+The study on the Triassic–Jurassic (\~201 million years before present) boundary section of Bonenburg (Germany) and Kuhjoch (Austria) by Schobben et al. (2019) is used as the example material for this course.
 Lazy load datasets constitute: